Flynn-Jones, E. A Sentimental Circuits: Gender, Affect and Playing with Cute Things

 Flynn-Jones, E. (2018) tale of Tale’s The Path - Gaming and the Gothic.
 In Bacon, S (Ed), The Gothic: A Reader.
 Peter Lang Ltd.

 Flynn-Jones, E. (2015) Don’t Forget to Die: A Software Update is Available for the Death Drive.
 In Mortensen, T. E & Linderoth, J (Eds).Dark Play: Difficult Content in Play Environments.
 Routledge.

 Flynn-Jones, E. (2015).
 Bad Romance: For the Love of Bad Videogames.
 In Enevold, J & MacCallum-Stewart, E (Eds), Game Love: Essays on Play and Affection.
 Routledge.

-de Castell, S., Jenson, J., Bergstrom, K., & Flynn-jones, E. (forthcoming 2017).
-Learning Links: A Study of Narrative Learning Through Games With The Legend of Zelda: Windwaker.
-In HICCS Proceedings.
+de Castell, S., Jenson, J., Bergstrom, K., & Flynn-Jones, E. (2016) Learning Links: A study of narrative learning through games with The Legend of Zelda: Windwaker.
+HICSS Conference Proceedings, 2016.